Beyond-jQuery/book/manuscript/events.md

 });
 ~~~~~~~

 But the web API is beginning to advance beyond jQuery in this respect.
 The [UI Events Specification][uievents-w3c], maintained by the W3C, defines a _new_ property on `KeyboardEvent`: [`key`][key-uievents].
 When a key is pressed, the `KeyboardEvent` (in supported browsers) will contain a `key` property with a value that corresponds to the exact key pressed (for printable characters) _or_ a standardized string that describes the pressed key (for non-printable characters).
 For example, if the "a" key is pressed, the `key` property on the corresponding `KeyboardEvent` will contain a value of "a".
 In our case, the ESC key is represented as the string "Escape".
 This value, along with the `key` values for other non-printable characters, are [defined in the DOM Level 3 Events specification][dom3events-key], also maintained by W3C.
-If we are able to use this `key` property, our code can look like this:
+If we are able to use this `key` property, our code will look like this:

 {title="closing a modal dialog on ESC - web API - some modern browsers", lang=javascript}
 ~~~~~~~